The Richard Hambro Award

+For inspiring leaders.
 Richard Hambro became Macmillan’s treasurer in 1983, and was elected Chairman of the Trustees in 1991 – a position he held until 2001.
-As well as steering the growth of our charity during his chairmanship, Richard was an outstanding ambassador for Macmillan.
-He was elected deputy president on stepping down from the chairmanship and remained a valued supporter right until the last.
+Richard was an outstanding ambassador for Macmillan and a valued supporter of our work.

 Criteria for this award

 demonstrating strong leadership qualities

 guiding and inspiring other volunteers to deliver high impact for Macmillan in the local community

 who is recognised as exceptional by the volunteers they lead

 See our 2015 Richard Hambro winners and find out more about how to nominate someone for the 2016 volunteer awards.

 How to nominate